-Unless you’re Chuck McGill or you solely serve neo-Luddite technophobes who curmudgeonly resist the coming Singularity, you need to make your website mobile-friendly.
+Unless you’re Chuck McGill or you solely serve neo-Luddite technophobes who curmudgeonly resist the coming Singularity, you need to use responsive design or other mobile-adaptation strategies to make your website mobile-friendly.

 Here’s an example of mobile website traffic growth to an actual law firm’s website:

-If your website is slow or hard to use on mobile devices, potential clients are likely to leave — and they are unlikely to return.
-In fact, during a recent Google hangout, Google’s John Mueller noted:
+If your website is slow or hard to use on mobile devices, potential clients are likely to leave—and they are unlikely to return.
+In fact, Google’s John Mueller once noted: